 | Lipinski Ro5 | ~74% | 74.3% | 91.8% |

-Representative molecules generated by dlyog/gemma-cure on held-out targets:
+Representative molecules generated by dlyog/gemma-cure on held-out targets, with RDKit-verified properties:

-All three SMILES are valid per RDKit, satisfy Lipinski Ro5, and were generated with a chemically coherent rationale text that correctly identifies key binding residues for each target.
+All SMILES are valid per RDKit, satisfy Lipinski Ro5, and were generated with a chemically coherent rationale.
+These examples are illustrative; broader validity claims require a frozen held-out benchmark with reproduced descriptor tables.

 | Feature | Value |